 I know you want the loot that goes with mastery.
 Do you have everything required to complete stage 3?

-MASTERY: You have your artwork printed and mounted AND your project page contains thorough research, scanned pages of your sketchbook, clarifying notes and thorough reflections of your process.
-You may claim mastery.
-Beware if the Captain does not see a correct and through project page your mastery will be revoked and penalties may incur.
+If it shows very thorough research, pages of your sketchbook, clarifying notes and thorough reflections of your process, you may claim mastery.
+Beware if the Captain does not see a correct and thorough Behance project page, your mastery will be revoked and penalties may incur.